 This chapter presents the measurement experiments that were executed in the assembled testbeds during this research.
+They were conducted to obtain a set of parameter values that will be inserted in the proposed models.
 First, the adopted workload, based on User Generated Content (UGC), is presented.
 After, the proper testbeds are presented.
 Finally, the measurement experiments for each testbed, as well as their results, are reported.